maplight/votersedge-voting-info/voting-info/states/ca/all-elections/en/my-rights-as-a-voter/disability-access.md

 ---

 #### What are my resources for access to information?
 The Official Voter Information Guide that is mailed to each registered voter is available in a downloadable MP3 [audio version](http://www.sos.ca.gov/elections/voting-resources/voters-disabilities/), audio cassettes, in American Sign Language and in large print.
 You may call 1-800-345-8683 to request these versions.

+The California Secretary of State also maintains a Voter Hotline for voters who are  deaf, hard of hearing, or speech-impaired at: **(800) 833-8683 – TTY/TDD**

 #### What are my rights to access and vote at polling places?
 State and federal laws require polling places to be physically accessible to voters with disabilities.